A last-chance-to-see, by ear

 50 birds · 10 questions · 4 choices →

-A last-chance-to-see round.
-Seven hardy generalists — pigeons, crows, the odd robin — singing into a quieter morning.
-Hope it stays fiction.
+A last-chance-to-hear.
+Seven hardy generalists—pigeons, crows, the odd robin—singing into a very quiet morning.
+Let's hope this stays fiction.

 7 birds · 7 questions · 4 choices →